 What are ‘Change Addresses’?

-Have you ever examined your Bitcoin receiving addresses on a blockchain explorer like www.blockchain.info and found that their balances don't add up to the total displayed by your Exodus Bitcoin wallet?
-Perhaps you've done this with Litecoin as well.
-Examining your Dash, Decred, Bitcoin Gold, and Bitcoin Cash addresses could also result in some head scratching and asking oneself, "Why are the balances different?"
+Have you ever examined your Bitcoin receiving addresses on a blockchain explorer like www.blockchain.com and found that the balance doesn't add up to the total displayed by your Exodus Bitcoin wallet?